-We are the largest healthcare organization in South Florida, with seven hospitals and close to 50 outpatient and urgent care facilities spanning four counties.
-Our not-for-profit, faith-based organization has close to 16,000 employees and 2,400 affiliated physicians.
+We are the largest healthcare organization in South Florida, with eight hospitals and more than 50 outpatient and urgent care facilities spanning four counties.
+Our not-for-profit, faith-based organization has over 16,000 employees and 2,424 affiliated physicians.

 How to Get Hired